Positional Games and QBF: A Polished Encoding: The Encoding

 \paragraph{Winning configuration.}

-For each winning configuration $e\in E_\black$ we have introduced a variable $\win(e)$ and clauses \eqref{eq:enc5-11a} specifies that at least one of the winning configuration have to be reached and \eqref{eq:enc5-11a} defines which vertices belong to it.
+Black is required to win the game for the formula to be evaluated to true.
+White should not have been able to steal a winning configuration before Black won.
+The basic functionality of the encoding is to propagate the board forward to the final time point (see implication chain \eqref{eq:enc14-4}).
+Only at the last time point $F$ it is checked if black or white has won.
+For each winning configuration $e\in E_\black$, a variable $\win(e)$ was introduced to encode the winning configurations.
+Clauses \eqref{eq:enc5-11a} encode that at least one of the winning configurations has to be reached, and \eqref{eq:enc5-11b} defines which vertices belong to the hyperedge.

-White should never reach a winning position, for this we introduce a clause for each winning positions specified in clauses \eqref{eq:enc5-10}.
-We only need to encode this for the last time point $F$ due to the implication chain \eqref{eq:enc5-2}.
-This looks straightforward from the definition, but we need to make sure with other clauses that White is unable to play illegal moves to reach a winning position.
+White should never reach one of its winning positions.
+This is enforced by clause \eqref{eq:enc5-10}, for each hyperedge, white should never own all vertices.
+This looks straightforward from the definition, but we need to make sure with other clauses that White cannot play illegal moves to reach a winning position.

-\paragraph{Number of moves.} To restrict the number of moves we apply the \emph{ladder encoding }~\cite{Gent04} to translate the cardinality constraint specifying the number of moves that a player can make in a round.

-The ladder essentially encodes the equivalence $\move(i+1,t) \Leftrightarrow \neg \ld(i,t) \wedge \ld(i+1,t)$.
-As soon as a move variable is set to true, all following ladder variables are forced to true (\ref{eq:ld1},~\ref{eq:ld2}) and all previous are forced to false (\ref{eq:ld1},~\ref{eq:ld3}).
-This ensures that no two move variables can be set to true.
-Clauses (\ref{eq:ld5},~\ref{eq:ld6}) ensure that at least one move variable is true.

-These clauses also enforce a move by White even if White had chosen an already claimed vertex or no vertex with the $\moveL$ variables and clause \eqref{eq:whiteL} does not fire.
-This is a crucial property of the encoding.
-An arbitrary vertex for White is chosen by, the game continues and there is no backtracking even though the universal player acted illegal.